react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 Safe area insets for the screen.
 This is used to avoid elements like notch and status bar.
 By default, the device's safe area insets are automatically detected.
 You can override the behavior with this option.

 Takes an object containing following optional properties: `top`, `right`, `bottom` and `left`.

-For example, to remove the extra spacing for status bar, pass `safeAreaInsets: { top: 0 }`.

 #### `onTransitionStart`